ant-design/ant-design-web3/packages/web3/src/ethereum/index.md

 SIWE means Sign-In with Ethereum.
 Your website can verify user login through signatures.
 Below is an example where the backend interface is mocked.
 You need to implement it in your project.

+To quickly use SIWE, you need to set three key methods: get the nonce value, construct the signature, and verify the signature.

 <code src="./demos/siwe/index.tsx"></code>

 ## Display ENS and Balance